joshbegley/nyt-latest/README.md

 `The president has railed against crime in urban, largely liberal cities for decades, but Monday’s announcement was an extraordinary exertion of federal power over an American city.`\
 https://nytimes.com/2025/08/11/us/politics/trump-washington-dc-police.html

-**Eagles guard Landon Dickerson to have 'minor procedure' on knee: Source**\
+**Eagles guard Landon Dickerson to have 'minor procedure' on knee: Sources**\
-`Team is hoping the three-time Pro Bowler will be ready for the regular season.`\
+`The Eagles are hoping the three-time Pro Bowler will be ready for the regular season.`\
 https://nytimes.com/athletic/6547496/2025/08/11/eagles-landon-dickerson-knee-injury/

 **What to Know About Al Jazeera, the Broadcaster Targeted by Israel**\